Peter’s Gardening Tips for July

 Jobs to do this month

-Raise the cutting deck and keep the grass longer with the hot weather.
+Raise the cutting deck and keep the grass longer.
 This keeps the grass looking better and less stressed.
 Keep your blade sharpened too.
 Blunt blades rip and damage the blades of grass and therefore more die back, giving a yellow appearance to the lawn.

 Hoeing is fantastic at this time of year.
 A swoe is one of my favourite tools, hoe down the weeds in the morning, by the afternoon they are all shrivelled and dead in the sun, very satisfying.
 If you hoe when you don’t need to, you never need to hoe!
 Weedkillers work very well now, as long as you have six hours of dry forecast for glyphosate type weedkillers (Roundup) if you are happy to use chemical-based products.
 Make sure there is no spray drift onto plants you want to keep, avoid ponds, ditches and drains!